saschaende/laravel-hookable/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/saschaende/laravel-hookable.svg?style=flat-square)](https://packagist.org/packages/saschaende/laravel-hookable)

-Laravel Hookable is a package that allows you to easily add hooks (actions and filters) to your Laravel applications, similar to the hook system in WordPress.
+Laravel Hookable is a package that allows you to use hooks (actions and filters) in Laravel applications – similar to the hook system in WordPress.

 ## Installation